KaizenJS7/Create-a-Log-Analytics-Workspace/README.md

 <img src="https://i.imgur.com/AaHxiff.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />

 As with any Azure resource, we need to provide a subscription.
 In my case, this is already filled and then we select the correct resource group (DemoRG).
-Then we give a name to the workspace and we slect the region and then we click on next.
+Then we give a name to the workspace, select the region and we click on next.

 <img src="https://i.imgur.com/e0GnwZO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />